k-path/cpp-notes/data-struc-and-algos/trees_notes.md

 ## BFS
 ### Iteratively (Queue)
-- BFS is usually implemented using queue as it is much straightforward than a recursive approach.
+- BFS is usually implemented using queue as it is much more straightforward than a recursive approach.
 - The queue holds each level of the tree at a time.
 First holding the root, then use the root to push it's children and pop root, children pushes it's children and pops until the queue is empty.
 - It may be good to keep track of the level size, which is the current size of the queue.
 With 1 always being the level size for the root, and 2 for it's children and so on.